The following steps will prevent bleeding and relieve soreness post-dental treatment.

-- If the bleeding continues, repeat the above procedure with a new pack, until it stops.
+- If bleeding continues, repeat the above procedure with new cotton wool until it stops.

-- Bleeding can continue for some hours.
-It often looks worse than it is.
+- The bleeding can continue for some hours, and often looks worse than it is.

-- Avoid rinsing.
-If necessary, rinse very gently, with cold water.
+- Avoid rinsing where possible.
+If necessary, rinse very gently with cold water.

-- Avoid warm drinks, hard or chewy foods on or near the extraction site.
+- Avoid warm drinks and hard or chewy food on or near the extraction site.

-- Do not disturb the site with your tongue, or while eating, for 12 hours.
+- Do not disturb the extraction site with your tongue, or while eating, for 12 hours after treatment

-- Taking painkillers containing Paracetamol or Ibuprofen can relieve any pain or soreness.
-Please do not take more than the recommended dosage.
+- You can take the recommended dose of painkillers containing Paracetamol or Ibuprofen to relieve any pain or soreness.
 Aspirin is not recommended.

-- Warm water containing some salt may be used after 24 hours to bathe the site if desired.
+- Warm water with some added salt may be used after 24 hours to bathe the site if desired.

-- You may feel the sharp edge of a socket with your tongue and small fragments may work loose after a few days – do not be alarmed, this is normal.
+- You may feel the sharp edge of a socket with your tongue, and small fragments may become loose a few days after treatment.
+Please do not be alarmed, this is normal.